SUNSET OF FURMANKIND

 Both of them looked up at a sound from the building’s entrance at the far end.
 They expected the return of their housemates at any time, but it was neither of them who rounded the corner and walked across the carpet toward them.

-The expression on Marcelo Delgado's swarthy face was as tight as the grip on the computer notebook he held in one hand.
+The expression on Marcelo Delgado’s swarthy face was as tight as the grip on the computer tablet he held in one hand.
 His small, dark eyes were smoldering.